DavidHe1127/Mr.He_HandBook/Cloud,Tooling/docker.md

 - Base image is read-only while container layer allows read/write
 - Any changes only occur in container layer without touching base image
 - Container layer is added on top when a new container is started
+- One can overwrite pre-baked contents with custom contents by means of volume
 - Not allowed to change history image

 ### dockerfile